Ask don't tell: Reducing sycophancy in large language models: Results

 To generate content-matched prompts, we first created 40 yes/no questions on debatable topics without clear answers, then used an LLM to convert each into matched non-question variants across our three orthogonal factors, yielding 11 variants per question (cf. Figure~\ref{fig:rq1}A).
 More examples can be found in Appendix~\ref{app:appendix-question-examples}.
 Full generation prompts can be found in Appendix~\ref{app:appendix-generation}.

-Using content-matched prompts, we find that questions elicit substantially lower sycophancy than non-question formats (Figure~\ref{fig:rq1}B and C).
-Across models and graders, responses to questions exhibited near-zero sycophancy, whereas non-question inputs showed markedly higher levels.
-Sycophancy levels for non-questions were reliably higher ($\beta = .59$, 95\% HPDI = [$0.56$, $0.61$]) than for questions ($\beta = -2.93$, 95\% HPDI = [$-3.05$, $-2.82$]), translating to a 24 percentage point difference in sycophancy scores (range: 0--15).
-For a visualisation of this effect on specific subscales of our sycophancy rubric cf. Appendix \ref{app:appendix-syco-subscales}.
-Message length/word count exhibited a small negative association with sycophancy ($\beta = -0.05$, 95\% HPDI = [$-0.09$, $-0.005$], Figure~\ref{fig:rq1}B) and did not account for the framing effects reported above.
+Using content-matched prompts, we find that questions elicit substantially lower expressed sycophancy than non-question formats (Figure~\ref{fig:rq1}B and C).
+Across models and graders, responses to questions exhibited near-zero expressed sycophancy, whereas non-question inputs showed markedly higher levels.
+Expressed sycophancy levels for non-questions were reliably higher ($\beta = .59$, 95\% HPDI = [$0.56$, $0.61$]) than for questions ($\beta = -2.93$, 95\% HPDI = [$-3.05$, $-2.82$]), translating to a 24 percentage point difference in expressed sycophancy scores (range: 0--15).
+For a visualisation of this effect on specific subscales of our expressed sycophancy rubric cf. Appendix \ref{app:appendix-syco-subscales}.
+Message length/word count exhibited a small negative association with expressed sycophancy ($\beta = -0.05$, 95\% HPDI = [$-0.09$, $-0.005$], Figure~\ref{fig:rq1}B) and did not account for the framing effects reported above.